iagoleal/iagoleal.github.io/content/posts/ising-qubo-milp.md

 =================================

-Now that you know what an Ising model is and why it is useful, it's time to learn how to convert more "classical" problems into it.
+Now that you know what an Ising model is and why it is useful, it's time to learn how to convert "classical" problems into it.
 Because of their modeling expressivity and ubiquity, we will focus on mixed-integer linear programs.
 Let's just add one restriction to make our life easier: